Perginae larvae batch 5

 18th December afternoon

 Another larva seen crawling around on the bottom of the cage.
-This was the last one to be added to the cage and is the largest of the 4 larvae.

 We moved it into the plastic box.
 It crawled around on the surface, sometimes over the surface of the piece of wood, but didn’t attempt to bury itself.